theflakes/Linux_Forensic_Harvester/README.md

     License: MIT
     Disclaimer:
         This tool comes with no warranty or support.
-        If anyone chooses to use it, you accept all responsability and liability.
+        If anyone chooses to use it, you accept all responsibility and liability.

 Usage:
   lin_fh [--ip <ip> --port <port>]